 - exploring cross-cultural determinants of, and interplay between, negative body image, obesity and mental health

 - developing and evaluating intervention and prevention programs for body image concerns and obesity for males and females at critical stages of the lifespan

 - evaluating conceptual models of the predictors and consequences of body image concerns in at-risk groups, such as pregnant women

-Dr. Matthew Fuller-Tyszkiewicz is an Associate Professor at the Deakin Burwood campus where he has been since 2009.
+Associate Professor Matthew Fuller-Tyszkiewicz has been at the Deakin Burwood campus since 2009.
 He is current Director of the Data Science Unit, Course Chair for H664, and co-founder of Deakin University’s Experience Sampling Method (ESM) research interest group (led by Dr Ben Richardson).